 CATEGORIES Miscellaneous PRODUCT NAME Magnetic Stanchion FINISH Satin Aluminum MANUFACTURER Lavi Industries (sole-source competition waiver #2023-007) DESCRIPTION Magnetic bases attached to magnets adhered to floor with double sided tape NOTES All stanchions should match within the same space and have breakaway belt ends.
 Black ribbon with SEA branding, typical.
 Red ribbon with "Emergency Exit" for egress paths.
 Rails to include concealed retractable belt.
 Provide a cover plate for the rail base.
 Belt lengths at checkpoint should be 13 feet, to reduce number of post needed.
 All perimeter stanchions next to path of travel and circulation areas, should have double-belted systems for accessibility.
+Stanchions to be placed minimum 36" wide for aisles and 60" minimum at turns to comply with accessible clearances.
+Minimum measurements are between edge of stanchion base to edge of stanchion base.
+Comply and coordinate with Port Aviation Operations for queuing standards.
 LOCATIONS Check-In Lobby Esplanade Security Holdrooms